Bob Zima, LCPC - Therapist at Grow Therapy

 Virtual

-I provide compassionate, non-blaming, and collaborative telehealth counseling to male individuals and couples whose lives have been upended by grief, relational conflict, and shattered dreams.
-Unresolved pain and fear from "doin' life" often fuel anger, anxiety, and addictive behaviors that damage relationships and make life feel like a “cardboard dirt sandwich with a side of sawdust.”
-Using Narrative Therapy, I help clients separate themselves—and their loved ones—from the problems they face, externalizing issues rather than internalizing them.
+I provide collaborative telehealth counseling for male individuals and couples whose lives have been shaken by grief, relationship struggles, and shattered dreams.
+The unresolved pain and fear that come from just doin’ life often fuel behaviors that damage relationships—and can make life feel like a “cardboard dirt sandwich with a side of sawdust.”
+Using Narrative Therapy, I help clients separate themselves—and their loved ones—from the problems they face.
+We externalize the issues rather than internalize them.
 You are not the problem.
 Other people are not the problem.
-Problems are problems.
-Your problems do not define you, but how you interpret, address, and live with them deeply impacts your identity, self-esteem, emotional stability, and behavior.
-I also integrate Existential, Rational-Emotive Behavioral, Client-Centered, and Gestalt Therapy techniques to empower you to become the expert on YOU.
-Together, we’ll embrace your values, dreams, skills, and desires to create a life you design—and deserve.
+Problems are the problem.
+Your challenges don’t define you, but the way you interpret, address, and live with them profoundly shapes your identity, self-worth, emotional well-being, and behavior.
+I also draw from Existential, Rational-Emotive Behavioral, Client-Centered, and Gestalt Therapy approaches to empower you to become the expert on you.
+Together, we’ll reconnect with your values, dreams, skills, and desires—and design a life that reflects who you truly are and what you truly want.

 What can clients expect to take away from sessions with you?